hotndy/beautiful-jekyll/projects/LFGeneral.md

 title: Light Field Imaging and Applications
 show-avatar: false
 ---
-[comment]: <> (A _Light Field camera_ captures the image of 3D world in a more immersive way than conventional 2D imaging.
-The information is recorded not only on the camera sensor plane, but also the propogation of all light rays before they finally reach the sensor. )
+A _Light Field camera_ captures the image of 3D world in a more immersive way than conventional 2D imaging.
+The light rays are recorded not only when they reach and integrate at the camera sensor plane, but also when they propagate across the imaging system.
+This naturally embeds the 3D spatial information of he scene contents into the final output, and enables a variety of amazing and useful applications that is beyond the limits of traditional imaging.

 <p align="center">
 <img src="https://hotndy.github.io/projects/LFCS/opticalDiagram.jpg" width="500px"/>